‘Jersey Shore’ Spoilers: Jenni Farley’s TMI Sex Admission About Younger Boyfriend

 Farley’s admission came after the roommates, including Paul “Pauly D” DelVecchio, Ronnie Ortiz-Magro, Angelina Pivarnick, and Deena Nicole Cortese flew to Las Vegas to attend Guadagnino’s debut as a Chippendale’s host.
 Nicole “Snooki” Polizzi was pregnant and did not attend the festivities.

-Although the couple has been together for several months, it was only in the last two episodes of the series that Zack has been mentioned.
-Farley told her pal Polizzi about her boyfriend and she, in turn, was thrilled that her pal was happy again after enduring a difficult relationship and divorce with ex-husband Roger Mathews.
+Although the couple has been together for several months, it was only in the last two episodes of the series that Carpinello has been mentioned.
+Farley told Polizzi about her boyfriend and she, in turn, was thrilled that her pal was happy again after enduring a difficult relationship and divorce from ex-husband Roger Mathews.

-When Farley and castmates Pivarnick and Lauren Sorrentino, wife of Mike “The Situation” Sorrentino traveled to Las Vegas to attend the first birthday party of castmate Ortiz-Magro’s daughter Ariana Sky, Farley told her pals she was dating the younger brother of one of her friends, and that he attended her wedding to Mathews.
+When Farley and castmates Pivarnick and Lauren Sorrentino, wife of Mike “The Situation” Sorrentino, traveled to Las Vegas to attend the first birthday party of Ortiz-Magro’s daughter, Ariana Sky, Farley told her pals she was dating the younger brother of one of her friends, and that he attended her wedding to Mathews.

-Farley and Carpinello have been dating since the Spring of 2019.
-Farley and her ex-husband Roger Mathews, the father of her children daughter Meilani, 5, and son Greyson, 3, finalized their divorce in August of this year.
+Farley and Carpinello have been dating since last spring.
+Farley and Mathews, the father of her children, daughter Meilani, 5, and son Greyson, 3, finalized their divorce in August of this year.

 View this post on Instagram